 Eun rolled her eyes.
 “If you’re that conflicted about it…”

 “No, it’s ok.”
-He walked over to the window, braced his forearms against it, and looked outside.
-“I’m sure it’ll open the door to new opportunities.
+He walked to a window, braced his forearms against it, and looked outside.
+“I’m sure it’ll lead to new opportunities.
 I have faith.”

 “Faith.”
 Eun grinned.
 “That’s a new one.
 I like it, though.
 I heard you, by the way, when you were fighting Dissona.
 I felt what you were thinking.”